Jaime Lozano: International career

-Lozano was called up to the Mexico national team many times; he made three appearances for Mexico in the team's fourth-place finish at the 2005 FIFA Confederations Cup, and eleven games in the 2006 FIFA World Cup qualifiers.
+Lozano was capped 34 times for the Mexico national team; he made three appearances in the team's fourth-place finish at the 2005 FIFA Confederations Cup, and eleven in the 2006 FIFA World Cup qualifiers.
 A series of injuries kept him away from the team in the months leading up to the World Cup.
 Nevertheless, Lozano was named by Ricardo La Volpe in a provisional list of 26 players.
-However, he performed poorly and did not make the final list.
+However, he did not make the final list.

 Lozano was one of the players selected by Hugo Sánchez to compete in the Copa América 2007.
-He made his first appearance in the tournament coming on as a substitute during Mexico's 2–0 victory over Brazil.
+He made his first appearance in the tournament coming on as a substitute in Mexico's opening 2–0 group stage victory over Brazil.